bgoonz/web-dev-notes-resource-site/2-content/REACT/REPOS/create-react-app-master/docusaurus/docs/using-the-public-folder.md

 - None of the files in `public` folder get post-processed or minified.
 - Missing files will not be called at compilation time, and will cause 404 errors for your users.
-- Result filenames won’t include content hashes so you’ll need to add query arguments or rename them every time they change.
+- Result filenames won't include content hashes so you'll need to add query arguments or rename them every time they change.

 ## When to Use the `public` Folder